parstat/csweb-resources/README.md

 ### Live environment
 Remember to replace plain text passwords in the docker-compose.yml file with docker secrets (`https://docs.docker.com/engine/swarm/secrets/`)

-In the live server where docker is installed initialize swarm:
+Initialize docker swarm:
 ```
 $ docker swarm init
 ```

-You can add other swarm nodes using the token provided when the master node of swarm is initalized.
+*You can add other swarm nodes using the token provided when the master node is initalized.*

-Clone the csweb-resources repository in the server
+Clone the csweb-resources repository in the server (only docker-compose.yml file is really needed)
 ```
 $ git clone https://github.com/parstat/csweb-resources.git
 ```